LLLFFF25/erp/README.md

 # ERP
-- Let's you configure a partner whose emotes you will copy instantly.
+- Lets you configure a partner whose emotes you will copy instantly.
 This lets you sync dances easily.
-- Let's you force use emotes like '14', a special money beg emote
+- Lets you force use emotes like '14', a special money beg emote

 ## Usage